 Our questions certainly have New Zealand content, but there is enough variety there to keep people from other parts of the world interested.
 Music, TV, and movies are certainly subjects that are universal all over the world, and most historical content involves countries from all of the world over!

-The multimedia quiz is a Windows based product.
-We send you a download link every week from which the multimedia component of the quiz is delivered.
-You will need a laptop or PC, plus a projector and screen, or large-ish TV which all the teams must be able to see.
-You will also need a VGA or HDMI cable which transfers the pictures to your viewing source, plus an audio cable from your headphone socket to your audio output (usually straight into the auxiliary channel of your sound system or a set of desktop speakers (Logitech ones are really good) or straight into the TV).
+If you have an AMS or Nightlife system or Orange Door system, you can run your quiz directly from their respective platforms.
+If not, you will need a Windows laptop, and either a projector and screen, or large-ish TV for the teams to see.
+If using a projector and screen you will also need a VGA or HDMI cable which transfers the pictures from laptop to projector, plus an audio cable from your headphone socket to your audio output (usually straight into the auxiliary channel of your sound system or a set of desktop speakers – Logitech ones are really good).